Hamza-Rafi/Hamza-Rafi/README.md

-Hello there.

-Uhh idk what to put here.
+###Hello there, I'm Hamza c:

+##I don't know what to write here xD.

 I'm on GitHub so it's probably a given that I can code.

-Gaze upon some of my projects if you want.
+Look upon some of my projects if you want.

-Spoiler: They're quite bad so don't expect much c:
+Spoiler: keep your expectations low

 Also I haven't put everything up here.
 I still have a whole bunch of project folders just sitting there.
 I'll upload them to github when I can be bothered.

-Have a nice day!
+Godspeed.

 <img align="left" src="https://github-readme-stats.vercel.app/api?username=hamuzadesu&show_icons=true&theme=dracula&hide_border=true" />
 <img height=195 src="https://github-readme-stats.vercel.app/api/top-langs/?username=hamuzadesu&theme=dracula&layout=compact&hide_border=true" />